Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #1 – UptimeRobot Review – The Best Free Website Monitoring Service

 UptimeRobot offers a free plan if you aren’t yet ready to spend money on a monitoring service.
-This option is excellent for a blog or if you are just starting in e-commerce.
-The service has more than 800,000 clients, including GoDaddy, Expedia, and IBM.
+This option is excellent for a blog or simple website.
+If you need more advanced features, the price of a pro subscription is very reasonable.

 You get all the necessary monitoring features with the free plan, including HTTP(S) monitoring, ping monitoring, port monitoring, and response time monitoring.
 You also get 50 monitors with five-minute checks.